Probate Q&A Series

 Process & Timing

 1. Who signs: the person receiving estate funds (often an heir or beneficiary).
 Where: typically signed outside of court, then returned to the personal representative (executor/administrator) for the estate file with the Clerk of Superior Court in the county where the estate is open.
 What: the receipt and refunding agreement provided for the estate administration.
-When: before the estate can complete certain closing steps or distributions, depending on how the personal representative is handling receipts.
+When: depending on how the personal representative is handling receipts and distributions.

-2. Witnessing step: choose an adult witness who is not a beneficiary and not married to a beneficiary; have the witness observe the signing (or have the signer acknowledge the signature) and then sign as witness.
+2. Witnessing step: choose an adult witness who is not a beneficiary and not married to a beneficiary if possible; have the witness observe the signing (or have the signer acknowledge the signature) and then sign as witness.

 3. Submission: return the original signed document as instructed (often by mail) and keep a copy in case the estate later needs confirmation of the signature.